ENTJ vs. INTJ: What Are the Differences?

 ENTJs want jobs done well and right, but this attitude means that they don’t tend to prioritize emotions and the feelings of others.
 Commanders can leave those around them feeling a little trampled and can be thought of as cold and ruthless if they’re not careful.

-Ego can also be a big weakness for Architects, who often have an arrogant streak, leading them to see others as inferior.
-Like ENTJs, Architects can also refuse input from others, but this is due to their arrogance and need to complete tasks themselves rather than simply stubbornness.
-An Architect’s focus on results often means that they can be overly critical of others.
+Ego can also be a big weakness for Masterminds, who often have an arrogant streak, leading them to see others as inferior.
+Like ENTJs, Masterminds can also refuse input from others, but this is due to their arrogance and need to complete tasks themselves rather than simply stubbornness.
+An Mastermind’s focus on results often means that they can be overly critical of others.

 ENTJs are commanding and determined leaders who will do particularly well in leadership roles.
 Commanders don’t struggle with winning the respect of their peers and with their foresight and intelligence, these personalities can tackle problems head on and really contribute to their workplace.